 My heart has been filled more in doing quiet, secret things for my husband than it ever was by nagging him into doing things for me.

-When my heart got filled with service, I stopped being bitter.
+When service filled my heart, I stopped being bitter.
 I started looking for the next thing I could do for him.
+My focus shifted.
 I started giving him real attention, listening to his needs.
-I started giving him some grace when his day at work had been too much for him and he needed some silence before he could be the daddy and husband he wants to be.
+When his work day had been awful, I gave him some grace to find his peace so he could be the daddy and husband he wants to be.

 If this is so secret, why am I writing about it?

-She started to see the same truth that God had pointed out in me.
-Our culture asks what is in it for me?
-But I was never emptier than when I was counting the cost and measuring his gratitude, and I’ve never been more full of joy than I’ve been picking up his sweaty, dirty, thrown up under the cobwebby vanity, gross underwear.
+Our culture asks what’s in it for me?
+But I was never emptier than when I was counting the cost and measuring his gratitude.

 Besides, the underwear was just a start.
-Once you join the Secret Service, you will find so many ways to quietly serve people, and those are my treasures I hold in my hand like sweet pearls, knowing I am seen, I am treasured, I am loved by my Heavenly Father from whom nothing is secret.
+Once joining the Secret Service, I found so many ways to quietly serve people.
+Those services are treasures I hold like sweet pearls, knowing I’m seen by my Heavenly Father from whom nothing is secret.